SM43/findmyrelative-frontend/README.md

         Now, install the task and the task run.

        ```
          oc apply -f 06-github-webhooks/
        ```

         If you go to Github, you can see a webhook created for the repository.

-    9. Now, when you change code and push it to repository.
+    9. Now, when you change the code and push it to repository.
 You can see a new pipelinerun is started.